hexadecimalH/cicada-docs/_docs/diving-in/request.md

 }
 ```

-### Getting media objects
+### Getting Media Objects

-Request has also option to get all files or just one media file that has been sent from client side.
+Request has also an option to get all files or just one media file that has been sent from the client side.

 ```php
 public function dashboard(Application $app, Request $request){